stuartsierra/clojure-hadoop/README.txt

 clojure-hadoop

-An library to assist in writing Hadoop MapReduce jobs in Clojure.
+A library to assist in writing Hadoop MapReduce jobs in Clojure.

 by Stuart Sierra
 http://stuartsierra.com/